adityatb/UltrahapticsMaxObject/README.md

 ## Usage:
-1. Add uhptx.mxo to Max project folder , or add the 'externals' folder to the Max file path.
+1. Add uhptx.mxo from 'externals' folder to Max project folder , or add the 'externals' folder to the Max file path.
 2. Set Max to run in 64-bit mode.
 3. Ensure Ultrahaptics device is plugged in and powered on.
 4. Initialize object in Max using the object name 'uhptx.am'.

 ## Requirements:
 1. Minimum v2.5 of Ultrahaptics SDK
 2. Max 7, running at 64-bit
 3. Object only has OSX version.

+## Building instructions
+1. Place max-includes folder from MAX SDK in c74support/
+2. Place 'Headers' and 'Libraries' folder from Ultrahaptics SDK in c74support/uhptx-includes

 ## Release Notes/Version History: